deepdyne/fasteners/README.md

 $ python voc_summary.py
 ```

-- create lables files and trainval.txt
+- create lables files
-- create test.txt from Main/test.txt and trainval.txt from Main/trainval.txt
+- create test.txt from Main/test.txt and
+- create trainval.txt from Main/trainval.txt
-- the difference between Main/xxx.txt and xxx.txt in root dir is that latter has image path and former has image id
+- the difference between Main/xxx.txt and xxx.txt is that latter has image path and former has image id

 ```
 $ python voc_label.py